Julianfleischmann/Julianfleischmann/README.md

 ### Hi there 👋

+My name is Julian Fleischmann.
+I work at [mr. pixel](https://www.mr-pixel.de "mr. pixel Homepage") in Neumarkt i.d.OPf. – an eCommerce Agency specialized in Shopware.
+And I’m also an online media student at the DHBW Mosbach.
+If you have any futher questions, so call me!

 <!--
 **Julianfleischmann/Julianfleischmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.